henrythemes/jekyll-bootstrap-theme/introngs1509/labs/filetypes.md

 $ igv.sh
 ```

-If you notice that IGV over Xforwarding is excrutiatingly slow, you can try to use tha web based ThinLinc client instead.
+If you notice that IGV over Xforwarding is excruciatingly slow, you can try to use tha web based ThinLinc client instead.
 Go to the address [https://milou-gui.uppmax.uu.se](https://milou-gui.uppmax.uu.se) and login with your normal UPPMAX username and password.
 This will get you a remote desktop on one of the login nodes, and you can open a terminal and run IGV there instead.

 This will start IGV.
 There are 3 files we have to load in IGV.